SADC Tribunal: Key decisions

 In one of its first cases, Mike Campbell (Pvt) Ltd and Others v Republic of Zimbabwe the Tribunal decided in 2007 and 2008 that the government of Zimbabwe may not evict farmer Mike Campbell from his land, and that farm evictions per Amendment 17 of Zimbabwe's constitution amount to de facto discrimination against Whites.
 Following this decision, Zimbabwe pulled out of the SADC Tribunal, challenging its legitimacy.
 The 2010 SADC summit then ordered a review of the "functions and [...] terms of reference of the SADC Tribunal", a step that a group of legal and human rights organizations describes as "virtually suspending" this inter-regional court.
 During this time of reorganisation the Tribunal had only four of ten judges appointed and did not accept nor hear any cases.

 Dissolution

 The 2012 SADC summit resolved to limit the jurisdiction of the Tribunal to "disputes between member states" and so barred cases from individuals and companies to bring cases.
 Until 2012, only individuals had approached the Tribunal.
 SADC member states normally do not take each other to court so the necessity of the institution is now doubtful.
 The SADC resolution was described as effectively "neuter[ing]" the Tribunal, and has been condemned by various groups.
 Later that year SADC disbanded the Tribunal altogether.

+Judges

+Ivy Kamanga, who is a supreme court judge in Malawi, was a judge at the Southern African Development Community Administrative Tribunal.